 So you’re ready to confidently negotiate a pay raise.
-Your boss is ready with reasons why you can’t get the amount that you deserve, even after you’ve presented a solid case.
-And s/he is ready right now.
+But your boss is ready with reasons why you can’t get the amount that you deserve, even after you’ve presented a solid case.

 The first readiness step is to anticipate all the objections, arguments or obstacles your boss might have for not granting your pay raise request.
-You are the best person to develop a specific list which matches your boss at your employer setting.
+You’re the best person to develop a specific list which matches your situation, but here are four common ones:

 - “We don’t have the budget for your pay raise request.”